-In this article, we wanted to take a moment and discuss exactly what dental epulis is so that if it looks like this “might be” what your dog is experiencing, you won’t spend too much time worrying about him or her before you get them “officially” examined by a professional.
+In this article, we wanted to take a moment and discuss precisely what dental epulis is so that if it looks like this “might be” what your dog is experiencing, you won’t spend too much time worrying about them before you get them “officially” examined by a professional.

-Fibromatous Epulis – These types of dental epulis tumors are most often near the incisors or the canine teeth in your dog’s mouth.
-And will typically consist of tough and fibrous tissues hence the name “fibro”.
+Fibromatous Epulis – These dental epulis tumors are often near the incisors or the canine teeth in your dog’s mouth.
+It typically consists of rigid and fibrous tissues, hence the name “fibro.”

 Mandibular Ossifying Fibroma – are generally located near the molar teeth/tooth and are typically comprised of bone tissue (mandibular is science-speak for jaw bone).

-Acanthomatous Epuli – this is really “invasive” type of dental epulis.
-And while we use the term “invasive” we want to stress again that even these “types” of epulis tumors are not cancerous which is why you’re generally not going to find them spread to other parts of the body.
+Acanthomatous Epuli is a really “invasive” type of dental epulis.
+And while we use the term “invasive,” we want to stress again that even these “types” of epulis tumors are not cancerous, which is why you’re generally not going to find them spread to other parts of the body.

 Symptoms associated with Dental Epulis tumors

 If you think your dog has an oral tumor or oral tumors, these are some of the clinical signs you might see: